withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 > You can also visit https://astro.build/play to see how Astro component-based composition works in a single page.

 This tutorial is designed to accommmodate people with differing level of web development experience.
-Feel free to skip ahead to [whatever start section] if you are ready to jump right into the code.
+Feel free to skip ahead to [Astro Pages](/en/tutorial/2-astro-pages) if have already created a new Astro project and are ready to jump right into the code.

 -------
 The "My Learning Astro Blog" that you will build has many of the features you would expect in a developer blog: an About page, a Contact page, and a Blog Index page linking to individual blog posts.
 The finished blog will be ready to deploy to the web, and can even be used as a personal website once you have completed this tutorial!